charmoniumQ/PROBE/README.md

    If you want to build from source (e.g., for security reasons), skip this step.

-3. Run `nix env -i github:charmoniumQ/PROBE#probe-bundled`.
+3. Run `nix profile install github:charmoniumQ/PROBE#probe-bundled`.

 4. Now you should be able to run `probe record [-f] [-o probe_log] <cmd...>`, e.g., `probe record ./script.py --foo bar.txt`.
 See below for more details.